jorviizheng/thr/docs/index.rst

 ~~~~~~~~~~

 http2redis must be configured with a Python script based on a simple API.
 You just need
-to know one function and two classes to get started.
-The ``add_rule`` function
+to know about one function and two classes to get started.
+The :func:`~thr.http2redis.rules.add_rule` function
-is used to create a new rouring rule. ``add_rule`` takes two mandatory
+is used to create a new rule. :func:`~thr.http2redis.rules.add_rule` takes two mandatory
-parameters: an instance of the ``Criteria`` class and an instance of the
+parameters: an instance of the :py:class:`~thr.http2redis.rules.Criteria` class and an instance of the
-``Actions`` class.
-You may also use the optional ``stop`` keyword argument to
+:py:class:`~thr.http2redis.rules.Actions` class.
+You may also use the optional :keyword:`stop` keyword argument to
-tell thr that if a request matches the rule, it should ignore subsequent rules for this request.
+tell thr that if a request matches the rule, it should ignore subsequent rules for that request.

 .. highlight:: python